gmu-gd/motion20-fall/syllabus/index.md

 ---
 ### General

-This is the syllabus for the _Fall 2020_ class of _AVT 217: Intro to Web Design (3 credits)_.
+This is the syllabus for the _Fall 2020_ class of _AVT 411: Motion Design (3 credits)_.
 The instructor is _Michael McDermott_, can be reached by email at _mmcderm8 at gmu dot edu_, and can be met with at his [virtual office hours](https://calendly.com/michaelmcdermott) on Wednesdays and Fridays from 12&ndash;4.

 ### Delivery and Timing

 This is a synchronous online course.
-That means we will meet once a week on Thursdays from 10:30 to 1:10.
+That means we will meet once a week on Tuesdays from 1:30 to 4:10.
 These meetings are required and will also be recorded for later review.
 The class is currently scheduled to run for 15 weeks and you can expect to work for 6 hours outside of class each week.

 ### Prerequisites